-Actually has proven to prevent insulin resistance in animal studies
+- Actually has proven to prevent insulin resistance in animal studies29

-Reduces glycation in the skin (remember, glycation destroys collagen and elastin)
+- Reduces glycation in the skin (remember, glycation destroys collagen and elastin)31

-Helps strengthen collagen by reinforcing the 3-dimensional proteins in collagen that make skin look full and plump
+- Helps strengthen collagen by reinforcing the 3-dimensional proteins in collagen that make skin look full and plump32

 Xylitol is also a naturally-occurring sugar found in nature in many fruits and vegetables.